mvicens/autofront/README.md

 - `gulp build` builds production code (folder `dist`).
 - Using `gulp serve:dist`, this distributable application is served but without the refreshing.

-### Domains
+### Environments

-On executing Gulp command, a flag argument can be accepted (e.g.: `gulp --domain production` or `gulp build -d development`) to indicate the domain of connection path.
+On executing Gulp command, flag argument `env` can be accepted to indicate the current environment variable.
 Defaults to "development" with server tasks (`serve` and `serve:dist`) and to "production" with `build`.

 To define them, look at [the next section](#settings).

-And, to capture the selected URL string, put `${AUTOFRONT_DOMAIN}` where it would be located in your JS source code.
+And, to inject it, put `${AUTOFRONT_ENV}` where it would be located in your JS source code.

 ## Settings